Ice Chips: Drouin out with upper-body injury - Article - TSN

 Montreal Canadiens

 The Montreal Canadiens are bringing an NHL-heavy lineup to Toronto to take on the Leafs Monday night, but they'll be without forward Jonathan Drouin who is out with an upper-body injury.
+He is considered day-to-day.
 Torrey Mitchell will take his spot in the lineup.

 Ales Hemsky and Brendan Gallagher will swap their previous assignments from training camp and the preseason, with Gallagher moving up to the top line.
 The theory is that Hemsky's two-way play would balance out Galchenyuk's defensive woes, notes TSN's John Lu.